ishaqjones/NSGs-and-Inspecting-Azure-VM-traffic/README.md

 </p>
 <br />
 <p>
- To halt the perpetual ping we simply input ctrl + c
+ To halt the perpetual ping we simply input ctrl + C.
 </p>
 <p>